matin360/vuejs-test/README.md

 ```
     vue ui
 ```

 ## Project Config

 - Go check `package.json` file that contains project configuration.
-You can modify it according to your preferneces.
+You can modify it according to your preferences.

 - In "scripts" you can see what commands you can run ( e.g run, build, lint)